 Lake Mead is composed of 150,00 acres of the lake created by the dam.
 The lake reflects the bluish and calm sky above, and it became life in the middle of the desert.
 The lake is the largest reservoir in the US.
 Millions of people visit this diverse recreational area every year.

-Before you head to the trail
+Before you head to the Historic Railroad Trail

 In the process of planning to take a walk there at the path, prepare yourself first.
 Bring at least a gallon of water to keep you hydrated on your journey.
 Note that there is no shade in the area.
 The trail is also open for pets and those who are on wheelchairs because it has a flat pathway.